akorsun1/Movie-Industry-Analysis/README.md

 ## Project Overview

 Based on the numbers of movie genres (during 2010 - 2022) and their individual average rating, I determined which genres are the most popular ones.
 Also, I defined the major competitors using the total gross income of each studio.
-Finally, I determined the directors whose movies have the highest average ratings based on viewers'number of votes (threshold 700,000).
+Finally, I determined the directors whose movies have the highest average ratings based on viewers' number of votes (threshold 700,000).
 There are many more factors that determine a successful movie.
 The data analysis in this project paints a better picture of the movie industry overall and factors to consider in producing a successful movie.

 ## The Data